KipCollo/Frontend-Revision/5.0 Angular/forms/Readme.md

 The "ngOnInit" method is a lifecycle hook in Angular that is used in forms to initialize and set up the form controls and validators.
 It is called after the component has been initialized and is a good place to set the initial values of the form or set up any form-related logic.

+Template-driven forms use two-way data binding to update the data model in the component as changes are made in the template and vice versa.

+Template-driven forms rely on directives defined in the FormsModule.

+1. NgModel- Reconciles value changes in the attached form element with changes in the data model, allowing you to respond to user input with input validation and error handling.
+2. NgForm- Creates a top-level FormGroup instance and binds it to a <form> element to track aggregated form value and validation status.
+As soon as you import FormsModule, this directive becomes active by default on all <form> tags.
+You don't need to add a special selector.
+3. NgModelGroup- Creates and binds a FormGroup instance to a DOM element.

 ## Common form foundation classes

 Both reactive and template-driven forms are built on the following base classes.